 Between Representations which differ by full-screen resolution (e.g. 1 920 × 1 080 and 720 × 576) (note b) (note c).

-Between Representations with the same full-screen resolution but different luminance resolutions as defined in table 9 "Table 9: Resolutions for Full-screen Display from 25 Hz H.264/AVC SDTV IRD and supported by 25 Hz H.264/AVC HDTV IRD, 50 Hz H.264/AVC HDTV IRD, 25 Hz SVC HDTV IRD and 50 Hz SVC HDTV IRD" and table 12 "Resolutions for Full-screen Display from H.264/AVC HDTV IRD and SVC HDTV IRD" of TS 101 154 [14] (e.g. 1 920 × 1 080 and 1 440 × 1 080) (note b).
+Between Representations with the same full-screen resolution but different luminance resolutions as follows; - as defined in clause 10.3 of the DVB DASH profile [36] - The resolution of 720x576 for interlaced content only

+Notes:

 Transitions shall be seamless unless combined with other changes which do not have that requirement.